tonyfederer/OutlookFileDrag/Readme.md

 ## Features

-- Works with Chrome, Firefox, Internet Explorer, and Edge
+- Works with Chrome, Firefox, Internet Explorer, Edge, and other applications that accept files to be dropped
 - Allows drag and drop into HTML5-based web applications
+- Drag e-mails, attachments, contacts, calendar items, and more
 - Drag multiple items at once
 - Supports Unicode characters